yunuskorkmaz/docs.tr-tr/docs/framework/configure-apps/file-schema/runtime/runtime-element.md

 ## <a name="attributes-and-elements"></a>Öznitelikler ve Öğeler

-Alt öğeler ve üst öğeler aşağıdaki bölümlerde açıklanmaktadır.
+Aşağıdaki bölümlerde alt öğeler ve üst öğeler açıklanır.

 ### <a name="attributes"></a>Öznitelikler